Etna Comics: History

 Skipping 2020 and 2021 due to sanitary restrictions related to the coronavirus pandemic, the festival came back in 2022.
-The poster of this edition pictured a phoenix over the Latin motto Melior de cinere surgo (I rise from my ashes in a better state than before): this refers to the phoenix sculpted in the Porta Garibaldi and it is an allegory for the city of Catania (rebuilt several times after eruptions from Mount Etna and earthquakes), for the human spirit prevailng over adversity, and for the festival coming back after a two-year stop.
+The poster of this edition pictured a phoenix over the Latin motto Melior de cinere surgo (I rise from my ashes in a better state than before): this refers to the phoenix sculpted in the Porta Garibaldi and it is an allegory for the city of Catania (rebuilt several times after eruptions from Mount Etna and earthquakes), for the human spirit prevailing over adversity, and for the festival coming back after a two-year stop.
 The 2022 edition marks the tenth anniversary of the festival.
 For the occasion, Etna Comics inaugurated a new section called Taboocom about adult comics and erotism in art and pop culture; the new section is meant to explore topics like freedom and sexuality, or women's rights.
 The tenth "comeback" edition was a striking success as the festival got over the 100,000 visitors threshold, confirming, ten years after its inception, its relevance and centrality in the national and global context.

+Starting with the 12th edition, the Festival layout began to gradually change, evolve, and expand.
+The Le Ciminiere venue is nearing its maximum capacity and is increasingly proving inadequate to accommodate the steadily growing attendance.
+Additionally, there has long been a desire for the Festival to break free from the constraints of a fixed location and to begin "spilling over" into the city itself.
+This shift centers around Piazza Giovanni XXIII, a square located near Piazzale Chinnici, where the Festival has traditionally taken place.
+Situated directly above the Giovanni XXIII Metro Station, which many attendees use to reach the event, the square has now become an integral part of the Festival.
+It serves as the main entrance, hosting the ticket office and check-in booths.
+The 2025 edition marks a further step in the rethinking, reorganization, and expansion of the Festival.
+The event now spans three distinct areas: the first is Piazza Giovanni XXIII, which hosts the "AsianWave" section along with the ticketing area; the second remains the traditional Le Ciminiere venue; and the third is housed in the Palazzo della Cultura, which features the "Mostre" (Exhibitions) section of Etna Comics.
+This is the first time that a portion of Etna Comics takes place in Catania's city center.